umalabs/correlated-authorization/README.md

 ## IX.
 Conclusion and Future Work

-The UMA philosophy of the resource owner and the requesting party projected onto the <em>correlated&nbsp;authorization</em> trust framework, fully overlaps with the philosophy of the sender and recipient of the mail system.
+The UMA philosophy of the resource owner and the requesting party projected onto the <em>correlated&nbsp;authorization</em> trust framework, matches the philosophy of the sender and recipient of the mail system.
 In fact, the <em>correlated&nbsp;authorization</em> concept has been designed with the Authorization-Enhanced Mail System [8] in mind.
 The following are potential future R&D areas:

-1. Elaborate relationship-driven policies—user-to-user and user-to-resource relationships.
+1. Define relationship-driven policies—user-to-user and user-to-resource relationships.
 2. Provide more details on the push-pull mechanism.

 A prototype implementation of the proposed framework, working as a proof of concept, would be interesting to build.